 - The series of Angelique novels by Anne Golon set during his reign has Louis XIV as the main antagonist throughout.
-His portrayal as a Magnificent Bastard and/or Well-Intentioned Extremist aroused a minor scandal when the first novel was sent to the editors in France during the 1950s, as there was an unwritten convention since the revolutionary days that Bourbon Kings were always tyrants and nothing more.
+His portrayal as a Well-Intentioned Extremist aroused a minor scandal when the first novel was sent to the editors in France during the 1950s, as there was an unwritten convention since the revolutionary days that Bourbon Kings were always tyrants and nothing more.
 The first novel got published in 1956 in Germany and only the next year in France.

 - Louis XIV and his court also appear in the movies Vatel (about the famous French cuisinier) and Le roi danse (about composer Jean Baptiste Lully).